Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 Action/Adventure, PS4

 The Last of Us initially launched a few years ago, but the title has been remastered for PS4.
-The title follows Joel and Ellie, two survivors of a Zombie apocalypse as they try to survive warring factions, the military, and the zombies themselves.
+The title follows Joel and Ellie, two survivors of a Zombie apocalypse as they try to survive warring factions, the military and the zombies themselves.
 It’s a cinematic adventure that your gamer could end up playing for hours without even noticing.
 And the affordable part 1 is a great way to prime for the 2020 release of part 2, which you can pre-order now.

 Price: Last of Us 1 (Remastered), $17 | Last of Us 2 (Pre-order)